Mindfulness Attention Awareness ScaleAI Template IconToolbar IconShare Icon

 High mindfulness

 High scores on the MAAS reflect a strong presence of mindfulness in daily life.
-These individuals typically demonstrate a consistent ability to stay focused and aware in the present moment.
+These individuals consistently demonstrate the ability to stay focused and present in the moment.

 The next steps